HPCE/hpce-2017-cw6/readme.md

 Your goal is to optimise the TestU01 library with three use-cases in mind (or two for a pair):

-- Certification: making sure that an RNG can pass a relatively slow standardised test-suite, in this case the Crush benchmark.
+- [Certification](drivers/driver_search.cpp): making sure that an RNG can pass a relatively slow standardised test-suite, in this case the Crush benchmark.
 The metric is simply the execution time (latency).

-- Search: evaluating many different RNG instances in order to search for good RNG parameters.
-The metric is how many times the SmallCrush benchmark can be executed per second.
+- [Search](drivers/driver_search.cpp): evaluating many different RNG instances in order to search for good RNG parameters.
+The metric is how many times the SmallCrush benchmark can be executed per second, which is measured as the number of complete test results printed to stdout, divided by the amount of time the program is allowed to run before the user terminates it (this will be of the order of 10s of seconds).

-- Stress testing : Trying to test as large a sample as possible within a time budget, using the benchmark Rabbit.
-Given a time-budget `t`, your program should respond within 0.5 sec with a bid size `n`.
+- [Stress testing](drivers/driver_stress.cpp) : Trying to test as large a sample as possible within a time budget, using the benchmark Rabbit.
+Given a time-budget `t` seconds (passed as a command-line parameter), your program should respond within 0.5 sec with a bid size `n` printed to `stdout`, and then proceed to apply the test.
+If the total measured execution time of the program is `g` seconds, then the metric is `min(1,exp(-g/t))*log2(n)`.
-  If the actual execution time is `g`, then the metric is `min(1,exp(-g/t))*log2(n)`.
+  See [drivers/driver_stress.cpp](drivers/driver_stress.cpp) as a model of the logic (though feel free to change the internals).

 As part of the input to the use-cases there is also an RNG source called the "workload" (see `include/workload.hpp`).
 This is code